mtarbit/keys/README.md

 ### Example usage

-The basic handler pattern is a switch statement with cases catching named keys or key combinations.
-Returning true on a successful match to prevent further event propogation.
-Or false to allow the event to continue on to any other handlers.
+Define your key mappings in a key handler function.
+A switch statement lets you use multiple cases to catch named keys or key combinations.
+Return true on a successful match to prevent further event propagation, or false to allow it to be caught by any other handlers.

     keys.addHandler(function(key){
       switch (key) {
-        case 'space':
+        case 'space': /* Do this */ break;
-          // Do something
-          break;

-        case 'enter':
+        case 'enter': /* Do that */ break;
-          // Do something else
-          break;

-        default:
-          return false;
+        default:      return false; break;
-          break;
       }
       return true;
     });

-The switch statement lets you map multiple keys or combos to a single action:
+Map multiple keys or combos to a single action:

     keys.addHandler(function(key){
       switch (key) {